SoFi Round-Up Repayment

 After considering business models, user trust, and market constraints, I decided to situate the solution within an existing banking ecosystem.
 This project is a conceptual feature for SoFi Bank, which has helped over 515K members refinance more than $46 billion in student loans.

-How the Round-Up feature benefits SoFi’s Loan Business:
+How can the Round-Up feature benefit SoFi’s Loan Business:

 Why not design a standalone app?